ugomadagu/TicketService/README.md

 ## Class Design Decisions
 In this section, I will explain why I took the design approaches that I did for the **TicketServiceImpl** and **SeatHold** classes.
-I will only discuss these sections because I feel that the others are more self-explanitory.
+I will only discuss these classes because I feel that the others are more self-explanitory.
 In order to make this section concise and to the point, I will only explain the processes that I thought were the most interesting.
 I will discuss my: assumptions, data structures, time complexities, and space complexities.

 ### TicketServiceImpl